-YEAR 11 | SET YOUR OWN ADVENTURE
+RESEARCH PROJECT - SET YOUR OWN ADVENTURE

 Duration of course: Full year - 10 SACE Credits.
-Research Project is a compulsory Stage 2 subject in which students must achieve a C- or better to achieve their SACE.
+Research Project is a compulsory Stage 2 subject in which you must achieve a C- or better to achieve your SACE.

 Do you feel strongly about a particular social issue or aspect of current affairs?